-If you would like to learn more about which fish can be kept in a 5 gallon tank, check out my article on the best fish to keep in a 5 gallon.
+And, If you would like to learn more about which fish can be kept in a 5 gallon tank, check out my article on the best fish to keep in a 5 gallon.

-And, if you are interested in other types of aquascapes, check out my article on building a cave aquascape using Seiryu stone.
+Finally, if you are interested in other types of aquascapes, check out my article on building a cave aquascape using Seiryu stone.

 As always, stay zen.